Campus Center - A History

-The Camden Campus Center opened as the College Center, a two-level building, in 1964.
+The Campus Center opened as the College Center, a two-level building, in 1964.
 It was the first freestanding student center in the Rutgers University system.
 The Campus Center underwent three expansions / renovations in 1975,1988 and 1994.
 The original building housed only staff offices and some conference meeting space.
-The current campus center is 94,671 gross square feet.
+The current Campus Center is 94,671 gross square feet.